Nikolay Neprimerov: Man of science

 Nikolay N. Neprimerov started his scientific life more than 60 years ago, in 1946, at the Kazan University.
 He graduated from the university in 1951, received a PhD degree in 1954 and became Doctor of Technical Sciences in 1963.

-Nikolay Neprimerov is one of those legendary scientists who revived the science and technology in Russia after the Second World War.
+Nikolay Neprimerov a scientist who revived the science and technology in Russia after the Second World War.

-Neprimerov's contribution to science for over 60 years at the Kazan State University has always been based on his principal philosophy: there must be indissoluble connection between life and science and between basic research and industry.
-From his first research projects, Neprimerov proved to be an outstanding experimental physicist and field man.
+Neprimerov spent over six decades conducting research and teaching at Kazan State University, focusing on linking basic scientific research with industrial applications.

-His expeditions covered vast areas from Kaliningrad to Kamchatka and from Archangelsk to the Kara-Kum desert.
-More than 250 fields and several tens of thousands of test points were studied with unique instrumentation.
+His expeditions covered areas from Kaliningrad to Kamchatka and from Archangelsk to the Kara-Kum desert.
+More than 250 fields and several tens of thousands of test points were studied with instrumentation.
 By the early 1980s, basic research into the movement mechanism allowed Neprimerov to create a fundamentally new technology for the optimal development of oil reservoirs based on an in-depth understanding of fluid displacement in deformed porous media.
 In the 21st century, this field-tested technology will enable the recovery of the remaining but currently unrecoverable half of oil reserves.

 Scientific publications by Nikolay Neprimerov reflect the wide spectrum of his interests.
 Their list includes works in the fields of magnetic and dielectric radiospectroscopy (25), radioelectronics (13), Earth physics (50), biology (6), oil field development (54), gas field development (16) and pedagogy (15).
 This list also contains 16 journalistic works and an autobiographic book, Technicians, about the everyday life of military air service personnel during World War II.
 The geography of Neprimerov's visits to research centres includes numerous countries of both hemispheres.